Massawa: Eritrean independence

 With Eritrea's de facto independence (complete military liberation) in 1991, Ethiopia reverted to being landlocked and its Navy was dismantled (partially taken over by the nascent national navy of Eritrea).
+Despite this, Massawa remained largely in ruins, Donatella Lorch of The New York Times described the city in 1993:Mortar blasts have torn through walls, most windows are shattered and the top floors of houses are caved in, a rubble of splintered beams.
+Charred palm trees line the streets, and parking lots have turned into graveyards of rusted cars and trucks.
+The one gasoline station in town has two skeletal pumps and the remains of a tank blasted to bits in the fighting. [...]
+The narrow alleyways hum with electric saws, and women sip thick black coffee as they sit on the dirt paths washing clothes and watching people walk by.
+The salt and cement factories are open again but working at far less than full capacity.
+The buildings are slowly being patched up, but there is still no housing for returning refugees. [...]
+But despite war and natural disaster, the people of Massawa have learned to make do.
+Hotels are open, even if the windows are shattered and the walls pocked by bullets.
+Volunteers sweep the streets daily.
+And the Mayor, who has not received a salary in two years, does not expect to get one soon.

 During the Eritrean–Ethiopian War the port was inactive, primarily due to the closing of the Eritrean-Ethiopian border which cut off Massawa from its traditional hinterlands.
 A large grain vessel donated by the United States, containing 15,000 tonnes of relief food, which docked at the port late in 2001, was the first significant shipment handled by the port since the war began.

+As of 2018, Massawa remains nearly deserted with decades of sanctions and isolationist policies causing trade to shrink and forcing much of the population to flee.
+However the harbour is of some use, serving to export copper and zinc from the nearby Bisha Mine while importing oil and consumer goods.
+Residents say that some months up to 10 ships arrive, and others, none.

 Transportation

 Massawa is home to a naval base and large dhow docks.
 It also has a station on the railway line to Asmara.
 Ferries sail to the Dahlak Islands and the nearby Sheikh Saeed Island.

 In addition, the city's air transportation needs are served by the Massawa International Airport.

 The "Hotel Torino" (built in 1938), an example of Venetian influenced architecture in the old section of the city.